Stock SUV with High Clearance and 4 Low

 5. Heartbreak Ridge Loop aka Pontiac Sluice

-There are many trails that split off this path.
+There are many trails that split off this trail.
 Go south at this point to head towards Heartbreak Ridge and complete Pontiac Sluice and the Heartbreak Ridge Loop.

 6. Old Pontiac

-On the way up to Heartbreak Ridge, there is a narrow canyon that is commonly known as Pontiac Sluice.
+On the way up to Heartbreak Ridge, there is a narrow canyon commonly known as Pontiac Sluice.
 The reason for the name is an old 50's Pontiac that was left behind.
 Over the years, the vehicle has been mostly destroyed but is still interesting to see.
-Continue onward for a tight narrow canyon that has medium sized rocks on it.
+Continue onward for a tight, narrow canyon that has medium-sized rocks on it.

 7. Optional Hard Line (Trail Splits)

-The Sluice used to be a hard obstacle, but over the years, this narrow canyon has become a lot easier.
+The Sluice used to be a hard obstacle, but this narrow canyon has become a lot easier over the years.
 Today, this section of the trail provides nearly no difficulty but does provide stunning views.

 Heartbreak Ridge is a short loop trail that looks over the south and east side of the mountain range.
-At one of the higher points in the mountains, the up-climb can be quite difficult in the snow since it is on the north side of the mountain.
+At one of the higher points in the mountains, the up-climb can be pretty tricky in the snow since it is on the north side of the mountain.

-According to which direction you travel, this path can be difficult.
+According to which direction you travel, this trail can be difficult.